nicegdhj/cxy_benchmark/docs/source_en/advanced_tutorials/rps_distribution.md

   - Before sending requests: Display the expected distribution of the request sending rate.
   - After sending requests: Present the difference between the actual request sending rate distribution and the expected values, allowing users to intuitively understand traffic fluctuations and system performance.

-> ⚠️ The RPS distribution control feature is **invalid in stress testing scenarios**.

 > 🔍 Terminology Interpretation
 > - **RPS**: Request Per Second, unit: $requests/second$.
 > - **Burstiness**: Peak periods of request traffic.